 •Transform and select

-Example of a Parts of whole table
+Example of a multiple variable table

 The example below shows the first few rows of data from a clinical trial about diabetes.
 Each row represents one person studied.
 Each column is a different variable measured.